Will Texas A&M cover the spread vs. Penn State? Betting Trends, Record ATS

 Texas A&M vs Penn State Betting Records & Stats

-- In games it played as a moneyline favorite with odds of -350 or shorter last year, Texas A&M finished with a record of 9-1 (90%).
+- In games it played as a moneyline favorite with odds of -350 or shorter last year, Texas A&M had a record of 9-1 (90%).

-- The implied moneyline probability for this matchup gives the Aggies a 77.8% chance to win.
+- Based on this matchup's moneyline, the Aggies' implied win probability is 77.8%.

-- Penn State put together a 20-12-0 record against the spread last year.
+- Penn State covered 20 times in 32 matchups with a spread last year.

-- The Nittany Lions were 2-2 last season when entering a game as an underdog by +280 or more on the moneyline.
+- Last season, the Nittany Lions won two of their four games when they were an underdog by at least +280 on the moneyline.

-- Sportsbooks have implied with the moneyline set for this matchup that Penn State has a 26.3% chance of pulling out a win.
+- Penn State has an implied victory probability of 26.3% according to the moneyline set by oddsmakers for this matchup.

 Texas A&M vs. Penn State Over/Under Stats